kien5436/You-Dont-Know-JS/up & going/ch1.md

 **Note:** The simplest way to run this JavaScript program is to type it into the developer console of your nearest browser.

 How did you do?
-It wouldn't hurt to try it again now that you've seen my code.
+It wouldn't hurt to try it again now that you've seen my mã.
 And play around with changing some of the constants to see how the program runs with different values.

 ## Review